urbantreelion/ece350-lab-manual/_lab3/FLEX-sync.md

   2. Either copy/paste in Audacity or create a new array in Matlab to isolate the sync word.
   3. Now the isolated sync word needs to be cross-correlated against the entire bitstream.
 If you are confident in your ability to do this programatically you can write your own program to do this either in Matlab or the language of your choice.
 Otherwise, you may use [this Matlab script](data/frame_sync.m).

-You should now have a list of times for when each syncword starts.
-If you were able to create your own file in as described [earlier in this lab](#frame-capture), you can visually determine whether the start times are correct, and adjust your code if they are not.
+- You should now have a list of times for when each syncword starts.
+  - If you were able to create your own WAV file as described earlier, you can visually determine whether the start times are correct.
+    - Adjust your code if they are not.

-If you were using the previously generated [WAV file](./data/FLEX_bits.wav), it contains 16 frames, with the first one starting at 0.7126 seconds and the last one starting at 30.7126 seconds. **How much time is there between frames (sync words)?
+  - If you were using the previously generated [WAV file](./data/FLEX_bits.wav), it contains 16 frames.
+    - The first one starts at 0.7126 seconds and the last one starting at 30.7126 seconds.

+- **How much time is there between frames (sync words)?
 Is there any pattern?**

 ## Decoding text